dyingpotato890/KTU-S3-LAB/README.md

 #

-Each folder contains few additional practice programs as well.
+Each section contains few additional practice programs in the ```Lab Exam``` folder.
 Feel free to explore the folders and use the programs as needed for your lab sessions.